Walter Liddall

 Sir Walter Sydney Liddall CBE (2 March 1884 – 24 February 1963) was the Conservative Member of Parliament (MP) for Lincoln from 1931 to 1945.

 Born in Boston, Lincolnshire, he was educated at De Aston School at Market Rasen.
 He was a local manager for the Scunthorpe Savings Bank and eventually became the chairman.

+In 1938 when Neville Chamberlain returned from Munich with his and Hitler's signature on their peace agreement most of the MPs in the house rose in tumultuous acclamation, a few like Harold Nicolson remained seated.
+Liddall hissed at him Stand up, you brute.

 Liddall died aged 78 in Scunthorpe.

 He was awarded CBE in the 1937 Coronation Honours for political and public services.